 Temperature probes will be checked every six months with calibration test caps.
-Calibration test caps will be serviced by the manufacturer every fifteen months.
+Calibration test caps will be serviced by the manufacturer every fifteen months, or as agreed local policy.
 Calibration certificates will be retained at each location.

 Disposable handheld temperature probes will be replaced on an annual basis it is recommended that a boiling water and ice check is undertaken periodically to check calibration.
 Manufacturer's calibration certificate will be retained during product lifespan.